Poooel/advent-of-code-2019/README.md

-# advent-of-code-2019
+# Advent of Code 2019 Edition
-Solutions for Advent of Code 2019 written in Java
+Solutions for the Advent of Code 2019 written in Java